beeznest/chamilo-lms-icpna/plugin/external_page_ngl/readme.txt

 ==================

-When you install the plugin, it creates an extra user field (called ewoorkbooklogin) to record the user name And add a button in the course page to access the established sing-in process
+When you install the plugin, it creates an extra user field (called ewoorkbooklogin) to record the user name And add a button in the course page to access the established sign-in process

 Unistallation Notes
 ===================

-When you install the plugin, it remove the extra user field (called ewoorkbooklogin)
+When you uninstall the plugin, it remove the extra user field (called ewoorkbooklogin)